Flaunt the Imperfection

-Flaunt the Imperfection is the third studio album by English new wave group China Crisis, released in 1985.
+Flaunt the Imperfection is the third studio album by the English new wave and synth-pop band China Crisis, released on 29 April 1985 by Virgin Records.

 The album was produced by Steely Dan co-founder Walter Becker, who is credited as an official member of China Crisis on the record sleeve.
-Becker apparently requested to meet with the band after hearing their song "Papua" from their 1983 album Working with Fire and Steel.
+Becker apparently requested to meet with the band after hearing their song "Papua" from their previous studio album Working with Fire and Steel – Possible Pop Songs Volume Two (1983).
 He was subsequently signed on as producer to begin work on the album with the assistance of Phill Brown, sound engineer with the Rolling Stones and Jimi Hendrix.

 The album is the most successful by the band, peaking at No. 9 on the UK Albums Chart and staying for 22 weeks.
 The singles "Black Man Ray" and "King in a Catholic Style" both reached the Top 20 in the UK Singles Chart.

+Background and recording

+With Flaunt the Imperfection the band worked with a different approach than their previous album.
+While the songs on Working with Fire and Steel – Possible Pop Songs Volume Two were mostly written in the studio by Daly and Lundon and instantly recorded, the songs on this album were written and rehearsed as a band in advance before recording.
+The first recording sessions with Walter Becker took place at Rock City Studios, Shepperton, playing their songs live in the studio and putting them to tape.
+They then moved to the better equipped Parkgate Studios in Sussex to finish the album.
+The band worked closely and creatively with Becker, and also credited session keyboard player Nick Magnus for significant contributions and realizing ideas they had but could not achieve themselves.
+Another renewal of the bands sound was Eddie Lundon's use of a guitar synthesizer.